Skip to Content

 Step 4: Prep Areas With Painter’s Tape

 Wipe areas you don’t want to be painted like the counters and window frames.
 Add painter’s tape to the areas.
-Press your fingernail in the seam in between the counters and the tile.
-You may need to caulk this area after you paint.
+Press your fingernail in the seam between the counters and the tile.

-DIY PAINT TIP!!!
-Use Press N’ Seal Wrap to help protect things you don’t want to be painted.
-We did this painting of our oak railing when using two different colors.
+DIY PAINT TIP: Use Press N’ Seal Wrap to help protect things you don’t want to be painted.
+You can see the faucet wrapped below.

 faucet wrapped in Cling Wrap to help with paint prep of tile.